MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-key-phrase.md

 ### Explore key phrase extraction

-You can try out the key phrase extraction model before you import it into your flow by using the "try it out" feature.
+You can try out the key phrase extraction model before you import it into your flow.

 1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://make.powerautomate.com)
 2. On the left pane, select **...
 More**, select **AI hub**.